 Asia is the home of the most ancient and longest-lived civilizations the world has witnessed and of most of the world’s present population.
 Moreover, recent history would be impossible to write without frequent reference to Asia.

-Many of the momentous events of modern times can be evoked by the names of Asian countries: Japan, China, Israel, India, Pakistan, Korea, Vietnam, Afghanistan, Iran, and Iraq.
+Many of the momentous events of modern times can be evoked by the names of Asian countries: Japan, China, Korea, Vietnam, India, Pakistan, Southeast Asian countries, and Middle Eastern countries.
 The resolution of many of today’s pressing issues requires an understanding of the needs and interests of the Asian peoples.

 Declaring a Minor